gunyarakun/cached-http-fetcher/README.md

 This library fetches images via HTTP(S), optimizes them and stores into some storages.

+The first version doesn't have a feature of image optimization.

 ## Usage

 The standard way to use this library is store metadata in Redis and store images itself in S3.
 The images in S3 can be accessed by the internet.

-You have to implement your own Redis and S3 handler which extends `StorageBase`
+You have to implement your own Redis and S3 handler which extends `StorageBase`.